vfarcic/devops26/manuscript/04-import.md

   alias: go-demo-6-db
   version: 5.3.0
   repository:  https://kubernetes-charts.storage.googleapis.com
+  condition: db.enabled
 " | tee charts/go-demo-6/requirements.yaml
 ```

-The only thing worth noting in that file is the `alias`.
-It's set to the value that will create a Service with the same name as the environment variable `DB` that we just added to `deployment.yaml`.
+The only thing worth noting in that file are `alias` and `condition`.
+The former (`alias`) is set to the value that will create a Service with the same name as the environment variable `DB` that we just added to `deployment.yaml`.
+The latter (`condition`) will allow us to disable this dependency.
+We'll see later why we might want to do that.

 There's only one more thing missing.
 We should probably customize the MongoDB chart to fit our use case.
 I won't go through all the values we could set.
 You can explore them yourself by executing `helm inspect values stable/mongodb` or by visiting [project README](https://github.com/helm/charts/tree/master/stable/mongodb).
 Instead, we'll define only one, mostly as an exercise how to define values for the dependencies.